Thank you for reading our post, please rate this article at the end.

 Size

-You must get a mat fitting your body.
+You must get a mat that fits your body.
 Of course, the appropriate size will depend on your body size and preference.

 For example, 20” by 72” is about right for me.
 Anything wider than 23” is usually luxurious.

 You could go even bigger, but remember, size also affects weight.
-The bigger sleeping pads are usually challenging to lug around and all over the place.
+The larger sleeping pads are usually challenging to lug around and carry everywhere.

 Price